 HORRIBLE HISTORIES WEEK - HENGOED PRIMARY

 We were delighted to return to Hengoed and see some familiar faces!
-This time, we ran fun, informative workshops with a Horrible History theme.
+This time, we ran fun, fact-packed workshops with a Horrible History theme.
 We covered dinosaurs, Romans, Tudors, Florence Nightingale, Victorians and WWII.
-The children got to interview characters from the times, learn some ‘horrible’ facts, play games, take part in quizzes and bring scenes to life through drama.
+The children got to interview characters from the times, learning some horrible history.
+The pupils played games, took part in quizzes and brought scenes to life through drama.

 Year 1 pupil.

 ‘Eastern Explorers.’
 LEAD CREATIVE SCHOOLS - TREDEGAR PARK PRIMARY SCHOOL

 With geography and oracy aims, this project included physical theatre, storytelling, art, songwriting, script and poetry writing to imagine the geography of different countries and celebrate cultural wealth and diversity.
 The project culminated with the class creating a dramatic presentation of all they had learnt over the weeks which included the telling of stories from other cultures, song and movement.

 "Having seen the 'journey' from day 1 of the project to the performance on Thursday, I am a totally proud teacher!

 I am in awe of what you achieved with the children and it's been a pleasure working with you both!"

 We delivered a half day CPD for foundation phase teachers, considering different games, exercises and approaches that link drama to curriculum topics and support classroom management.